-If you’re looking for simple, basic cuticle nippers – to use once you’ve applied your softening lotion – then we don’t think you can go far wrong with these, and nor do the 85% of buyers who gave them 4-star or 5-star reviews.
+If you’re looking for simple, basic cuticle nippers – to use once you’ve applied your softening lotion – then we don’t think you can go far wrong with these.
 ‘Very sharp’ and ‘Fantastic’ are among the many favourable comments.
-There are a few single-star reviews, one complaining that the spring is not very effective and another saying they are poor quality.

 10. NailFun Cuticle Trimmers V-blade

 There are, we have discovered, three distinct products on this list: the ‘scissor’ type cuticle nippers, the liquids that soften the cuticles, and this type, which is the ‘pusher’ version with a small, fixed v-shaped blade.
 Which you want is up to you, but if it’s this type it would appear you can’t go wrong with this one, as you get two pusher type cuticle trimmers for a very sensible price.
 They may be plastic, but they have metal blades.